-Nameri National Park.
+Nameri National Park

-Without actually visiting it, we crossed Nameri National Park on our way to Arunachal.
+Without actually visiting it, we crossed the Nameri National Park on our way to Arunachal.
 Then on our way back, we stopped at Eco camp.
 So we managed to get some glimpses of it at different times.
 On our way to Arunachal, my first memory is that of a roller coaster ride on an excavated road.
 And being suddenly stopped by an elephant, with its trunk knocking at the driver’s window.
 As I was curiously looking, the driver rolled down the window glass, handed over a 10 Rs note to the elephant and it moved on to the next car.
 The driver then told us that unless you pay the elephant, they would not let you pass, a kind of elephant tax.

 Obviously, their owners have trained them for this act.
 For the first time visitor, it is an interesting act.
-As you suddenly see the elephants behaving pretty much like beggars on city streets or sometimes may be cops.
+As you suddenly see the elephants behaving pretty much like beggars on city streets or sometimes maybe cops.

 On the way back, by the time we crossed Balukpong, we were tired after a long drive.
 It was getting too dark to drive on those non-existent roads.
-Nameri Eco-camp board showed up and we decided to check it out.
-Thankfully, due to low season, the place was available and we parked ourselves there for the night.
+The Eco-camp board showed up and we decided to check it out.
+Thankfully, due to the low season, the place was available and we parked ourselves there for the night.
 Eco camp is a place that any nature lover would love to stay in.
-Except the fact that you have to deal with the mosquitoes on your own.
-They have beautiful huts and tents with attached bathrooms in an open ground, that is punctuated with benches made of wood logs and colorful swings.
+Except for the fact that you have to deal with the mosquitoes on your own.
+They have beautiful huts and tents with attached bathrooms in open ground, that is punctuated with benches made of wood logs and colorful swings.
 A corner restaurant serves simple but wholesome food and displays information about the park.
 This property is a part of an old Angling club that still operates from here.

-Explore the Jungles.
+Explore the Jungles

-Early morning next day, we went walking to the river Jia- Bhoroli (and its tributaries namely the Diji, Dinai, Doigurung, Nameri, Dikorai, Khari etc) crisscrossing the Nameri national park.
+Early morning next day, we went walking to the river Jia- Bhoroli (and its tributaries namely the Diji, Dinai, Doigurung, Nameri, Dikorai, Khari etc) crisscrossing the national park.
 Through a mud path, that had all the signs telling that an elephant had passed through the path in the last couple of hours.
 We were advised to stick to the path and not get into the forest and we adhered.
 The river was a delight at that early morning hour.
-Pristine blue water, stones on the banks, one off boat crossing the river, and a countable number of people, the stuff dreams are made of.
+Pristine blue water, stones on the banks, one-off boat crossing the river, and a countable number of people, the stuff dreams are made of.

 The cool breeze passing through the hair with feet in the water and your body resting on a large stone are some moments that make the whole journey worth it.
 You forget all the trouble taken to reach the place and relish every moment there.
 Across the river, you can see some wild animals if you are lucky.
 This is where I missed my binoculars the most.
-It was the most tranquil moment of my whole North East trip.
+It was the most tranquil moment of my whole North-East trip.

-Explore the Park & around.
+Explore the Park & around